flapjack/flapjack-diner/README.md

 }
 ```

-Returns true if creation succeeded or false if creation failed.
+Returns an array of check ids if creation succeeded, or false if creation failed.
+(Check ids are composed by joining together the check's entity's name, the character ':' and the check's name.)

 <a name="checks">&nbsp;</a>
 ### checks